benedfit/patternlab-dotnet/README.md

 ## Getting Started

-Full documentation for http://patternlab.io/ is being worked on as we speak.
-But to get up and running in the mean time simply install Pattern Lab .NERT via Nuget
+Full comprehensive documentation for working with Pattern Lab .NET, available via http://patternlab.io/, is being worked on as you read this.

+But, to get up and running in the meantime simply install Pattern Lab .NET via Nuget:

 `PM> Install-Package PatternLab`